Meet Your Major

 - What are typical averages for different majors?
 See science.ubc.ca/students/blog/spec-application-tips

 - What are the credit requirements and required courses for this specialization?
-See calendar.ubc.ca/vancouver/index.cfm?tree=12,215,410,404 and use the left-side navigation to find your desired major.
+See https://vancouver.calendar.ubc.ca/faculties-colleges-and-schools/faculty-science/bachelor-science/introduction-degree-options and use the right-side navigation to find your desired major.

 - What should I be prepared for in my second year in this program?